SHAREHOLDER ALERT: Levi & Korsinsky Notifies Adobe Inc.(ADBE) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Dec.
-12, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Adobe Inc. ("Adobe" or the "Company") (NASDAQ: ADBE ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Adobe Inc. ("Adobe" or the "Company") (NASDAQ: ADBE) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Adobe investors who were adversely affected by alleged securities fraud between July 23, 2021 and September 15, 2022.
 Follow the link below to get more information and be contacted by a member of our team: